wolfSSL/wolfBoot/README.md

    - Change the entry point of the firmware image to account for bootloader presence
    - Equip the application with the [wolfBoot library](docs/API.md) to interact with the bootloader
    - [Configure and compile](docs/compile.md) a bootable image with a single "make" command
+   - For help signing firmware see [wolfBoot Signing](docs/Signing.md)

 ### Examples provided